Virginia's 50th House of Delegates district

 Virginia's 50th House of Delegates district elects one of the 100 members of the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-The district is made up of most of Manassas City and some of Prince William County.
-The representative of the 50th district is Democrat Michelle Maldonado.
+After redistricting in 2024, the district is now based in central southern Virginia, including Chase City and Kerr Lake.
+It was once made up of most of Manassas City and some of Prince William County.
+The representative of the 50th district is Tommy Wright.

 Elections

 1981

 Republican Harry J. Parrish, who had previously served as a Manassas council member, was elected to represent District 50 in 1981, which he did continuously for the following 25 years.
 His health declined in later years but he nevertheless defeated a 2005 primary challenge, and served until his death on March 28, 2006.

 2007

 In 2006, Republican Jackson Miller was elected to represent the district in a special election to fill the seat following Parrish's death.
-Miller was reelected four times, generally with about 60% of the vote (with the exception of 2011, when he was unopposed).
+Miller was reelected to five full terms, generally with about 60% of the vote (with the exception of 2011, when he was unopposed).